ribatebalelo/Cybersecurity_ChatBot/README.md

 **2. Place your audio assets**

-Copy your WAV files into one of these locations (the app checks both automatically):
+Copy your WAV files into one of these locations (the app checks both automatically) (Balelo, 2025):
 ```
 bin\Debug\net8.0-windows\assets\   ← preferred (.NET 8 output folder)
 bin\Debug\assets\                  ← also works (legacy location)